nodech/gpg-setup/readme.md

   4. Email contact only
   5. No way to contact ?

+Verification for each:
-5. Hopefull last one will never happen, because you can't verify that keys belong to the person it claims to.
+5 - Hopefull last one will never happen, because you can't verify that keys belong to the person it claims to.

-4. If we receive email encrypted to our public key(whether other party verified it or not), we don't have any proof that's the person we are talking to.
+4 - If we receive email encrypted to our public key(whether other party verified it or not), we don't have any proof that's the person we are talking to.
 Anyone can send encrypted email to us, also email can be compromised or mail service might not check sender that well.
 If we don't have this persons keys verified we can't even check anything.
 (Signs or encryptions)

-3. Even though this is far from perfect, if there are good sources where you can verify fingerprint and the key, it should be relatively safe to import the key. (e.g. Keybase + github) Even though, verifying them in person is recommended.
+3 - Even though this is far from perfect, if there are good sources where you can verify fingerprint and the key, it should be relatively safe to import the key. (e.g. Keybase + github) Even though, verifying them in person is recommended.
 It's probably good idea to reduce trust level in this case.

-2. if you have common link in trust chains (Web of trust), than you can assert that it was verified by this common person.
+2 - if you have common link in trust chains (Web of trust), than you can assert that it was verified by this common person.
 Unfortunately, someone can sign other peoples keys without veriying, so you need to be careful who you are getting linked with.
 If you don't trust this common link (It should not be the link in the first place), you better verify it yourself somehow.

-1. If you can meet in person, that's the best case scenario.
+1 - If you can meet in person, that's the best case scenario.
 You both can exchange fingerprints of each others keys(Maybe print it on paper and exchange papers :)) and then verify it against downloaded pubkey.

-*If there are many of you, you can have [Keysigning Party][futureboy-keysigning-party]*
+*If there are many of you, you can have [Keysigning Party][futureboy-keysigning-party]*.

 ### Sign Keys